br0kend/react/docs/docs/accessibility.md

 - [WebAIM shows us how to label elements](http://webaim.org/techniques/forms/controls)
 - [The Paciello Group explains accessible names](https://www.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/)

-Although these standard HTML practices can be directly used in React, note that the `for` attribute is written as `htmlFor` in JSX:
+Although these standard HTML practices can be directly used in Reacc, note that the `for` attribute is written as `htmlFor` in JSX:

 ```javascript{1}
 <label htmlFor="namedInput">Name:</label>